Using Speech Strategies

 Then, you will see a common phrase.
 Press the record button.
 Say the phrase loud and clear.
 Press the button again to end the recording.

-You will rate your own production from 1-5 before receiving sound-level feedback.
-It is recommended that you listen to your production before selecting a rating by pressing the play button.
+Listen to your own production and then rate yourself from 1-5 before receiving sound-level feedback.
 This feedback can improve awareness of your speech intelligibility (how easily others can understand you).

 Next, you will receive sound-level feedback using our speech recognition technology.
 You will be marked correct if 80-100% of the sounds are detected clearly, partially correct if 50-79% of sounds are detected clearly, and incorrect if less than half of the sounds are detected clearly.
 The treatment auto-adjusts in difficulty based on your performance.